How To Remove Tee Marks From A Golf Driver

 You should take care using a brush with hard bristles since that may end up causing more damage to the surface of your driver than the tee marks you are trying to remove.

 I would also think carefully before using any chemical cleaners as they are likely to cause more damage to the driver’s finish.
+You should be able to remove tee marks on bottom of driver as well as on tee marks on the face.

 Steps To Remove Tee Marks From A Metal-Headed Driver